wighawag-experimental/jolly-roger-v1/README.md

 You might be able to switch to `yarn` but will most likely have to configure it to fix hoisting issues.
 If you decide to use `yarn` you ll have to remove the script "preinstall" that by default force the use of `pnpm`

-### docker and docker-compose

-`docker` and `docker-compose` are used to setup the external services (an ethereum node, an ipfs node and a [subgraph](https://thegraph.com) node)

-If you prefer (or do not have access to docker/docker-compose) you can run them independently.

 ## intall dependencies :

 ```bash